rvanmazijk/cv/RvanMazijk_CV_full.md

   - UCT Wine & Culture Society member 2016–present
   - UCT Birding Club member 2016–2017
-  - Selected to give student feedback for curriculum-restructuring within the Dept. of Biological Sciences August 2016
+  - Selected to give student feedback for curriculum-restructuring August 2016
+      - within the Dept. of Biological Sciences
       - Related to roles as Class/Dept. Representative—see above
       - Selected by: Associate Prof A.G.
 West (UCT)
   - Selected to give student feedback for *Biology: How Life Works* (2nd